nebulastream/nebulastream/docs/design/20241011_source_server.md

 In the extreme case, the operating system may run out of resources for running new threads before its capacity for network connections is exhausted.
 In applications with very large numbers of network connections, it’s therefore common to have a small number of threads (possibly only one) handling the connections, each thread dealing with multiple connections at once."*

-To solve these problems, web servers and query engines use separate thread pools for I/O and compute.
+Web servers and query engines therefore often use separate thread pools for I/O and compute.
 This decoupling prevents tasks that are CPU-bound to hog threads and being unable to respond to external requests.
 At the same time, threads that do blocking I/O calls (e.g., asking for a disk page, making a request to S3, etc.) stall compute threads or other threads that could issue I/O requests the meantime.